2020–21 FA Cup

 The 2020–21 FA Cup was the 140th edition of the oldest football tournament in the world, the Football Association Challenge Cup.
 It was sponsored by Emirates and known as the Emirates FA Cup for sponsorship purposes.
 The winners qualified for the 2021–22 UEFA Europa League group stage.

 Premier League side Arsenal were the defending champions, but were eliminated in the fourth round by Southampton.

-Leicester City beat the defending runners-up Chelsea 1–0 in the final to win their first FA Cup, having been runners-up on four previous occasions.
+Leicester City beat Chelsea 1–0 in the final to win their first FA Cup, having been runners-up on four previous occasions.

 Teams

 The FA Cup is a knockout competition with 124 teams taking part all trying to reach the Final at Wembley in May 2021.
 The competition consisted of the 92 teams from the Football League system (20 teams from the Premier League and the 72 in total from the EFL Championship, EFL League One and EFL League Two) plus the 32 surviving teams out of 644 teams from the National League System (levels 5–10 of the English football league system) that started the competition in qualifying rounds.

 All rounds were drawn randomly usually either at the completion of the previous round or on the evening of the last televised game of a round being played depending on television broadcasting rights.

 This year's competition was subject to changes to the rules and round dates at short notice to follow the latest national and local government guidelines regarding the COVID-19 pandemic in the United Kingdom.